 6. Solo female travel in Iran is rewarding

-Let me end with the positive note that backpacking Iran as a solo female traveller was a memorable experience.
+Let me end with a positive note that travelling to Iran as a solo female traveller was a memorable experience.
 Like I said before, use your instinct, and that works the other way around as well.

 Not all men in Iran are sexual predators.
 If something feels good and trustworthy it might as well be.

 Do take up some of the invitations if they are genuine and they come from families or young couples.
 Which brings me to my last advice.
 Bring some pictures from your family to show to people.
 They will be curious about it and it will give you something to keep the conversation going.